Press release -

 Fact file: Port of Gothenburg

 The Port of Gothenburg is the largest port in Scandinavia.
-Around 30% of Swedish domestic and foreign trade passes through the Port of Gothenburg and around 50% of all container traffic.
+Around 30% of Swedish domestic and foreign trade passes through the Port of Gothenburg and over 50% of all container traffic.
 The port is a full-service port, and offers industry guaranteed, climate-smart access to the whole world.
 Direct services to key markets ensure highly efficient, sustainable, and reliable transport 24 hours a day, 365 days a year.
 The focus is firmly on sustainability, innovation, and digitalisation in a concerted effort to maintain the ongoing development of climate-efficient freight transport and calls by vessels.
-With 25 rail shuttles offering daily departures, companies throughout Sweden and Norway have a direct, climate-neutral service to the Port of Gothenburg.
-The port operates energy product, vehicle, ro-ro, container, and passenger terminals and has 22,000 employees.
+With over 30 rail shuttles offering daily departures, companies throughout Sweden and Norway have a direct, climate-neutral service to the Port of Gothenburg.
+The port handles energy products, vehicles, ro-ro units, containers and passengers.
+22,000 people are employed at the port.

 Follow us on: